rajman01/investfy/README.md

 This project is totaly different from all the other projects in cs50 web programming with python and javascript course and no part of this project got its content from the other projects. its complexity level is also higher then the other projects taken in this course.

-This appication offer some unique features out of the box:
+This appication offers some unique features out of the box:
 - Fast and secure way to transfer  money from one E-Wallet to another.
 - Saving has never been more easy with investfy varities of savings account with varities of  features which is easy and secure to use.
 - With investfy Investment program, users can now easily apply for investments and invest in other investment with assured profit.

 ## what is inside this project ?
-There are quite a number of apps(folders) and files inside this project, so i'm going to be listing them and explaining what is inside and what each app does.
+There are quite a number of apps(folders) and files inside this project, so i'm going to list them and explain what is inside and what each app does.

 - ### user app:
     This is a django app that takes care of authentications and anything that deals with the user like changing of password, email verification, BVN verification e.t.c